 A complete, plant-based protein

 The only feel-good vibes associated with hemp are purely of the nutrient-dense, superfood variety.
 Its seeds contain all 20 amino acids—and all 9 essential ones—making it a complete source of protein.
-A 3-tablespoon-sized serving contains 10 grams of protein, 3 grams of fiber, and 20% of the recommended daily serving of iron, making hemp protein powder a popular smoothie addition among vegetarians and vegans.
+A 3-tablespoon-sized serving of hemp hearts contains 10 grams of protein and 20% of the recommended daily serving of iron, making hemp protein powder a popular smoothie addition among vegetarians and vegans.
 The seeds also contain many important minerals like phosphorus, magnesium, and zinc as well as omega-3 and omega-6 fatty acids.
 Their mildly nutty taste makes them great for sprinkling over salads, yogurt, and vegetables for added nutrients and texture.